 The only part of the temporary relief statute that references the financial affidavit is the section dealing with temporary child support and/or maintenance.

 The instructions get even more vague by saying, “When Is The Financial Affidavit Due?
 There is no general rule.
 There may be local rules about when to file a Financial Affidavit.
-If there are, you must follow these rules.
+If there are rules, you must follow these rules.
 Ask the Circuit Clerk where to find these rules.”

 I practice in Cook County, Illinois which provides local court rules.